spaceforcode/membership-service/README.md

   "family": []
 }
 ```

 ### Get Member by Email Address
 Retrieves a specific member by their email address.
 - URL:`/v2/members/email/{emailAddress}`
 - Method: GET
 - Parameter
     - `emailAddress`:Member's email address
-- Response: `MemberResponseV2`  - Details of the member with the specified email address
+- Response:Details of the member with the specified email address

 ```
 {